Teaching From Home? We Can Help!

 Students can conduct investigations showing evidence of illumination from an external source such as the Sun.

-Students can use the Diffraction Grating to conduct an investigation of how different materials affect the path of a beam of light.
+Students can use this tool to conduct an investigation of how different materials affect the path of a beam of light.

-Students can use the Diffraction Grating to develop and use a model to describe how waves are reflected, absorbed, or transmitted through various materials.
+Students can use this tool to develop and use a model to describe how waves are reflected, absorbed, or transmitted through various materials.

 Students can use lenses to conduct investigations and use mathematical representations to support a claim regarding relationships among the frequency, wavelength, and speed of waves traveling in various media.

-Students can use the Diffraction Grating to conduct investigations about technological devices use the principles of wave behavior and wave interactions with matter to transmit.
+Students can use the Prism Glasses to conduct investigations about technological devices use the principles of wave behavior and wave interactions with matter to transmit.

-Students can use the Diffraction Grating to develop and use a model to how waves are reflected, absorbed, or transmitted through various materials.
-Diffraction Grating is excellent for viewing visible light in rainbow form.
+Students can use this tool to develop and use a model to how waves are reflected, absorbed, or transmitted through various materials.
+These glasses are excellent for viewing visible light in rainbow form.
 Caution!
-Never look directly into the sun with this.
+Never look directly into the sun with these glasses.

 * NGSS is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of, and do not endorse, this product.